Animal language

-Animal languages are forms of non-human animal communication that show similarities to human language.
-Animals communicate through a variety of signs, such as sounds or movements.
-Signing among animals may be considered complex enough to be a form of language if the inventory of signs is large.
-The signs are relatively arbitrary, and the animals seem to produce them with a degree of volition (as opposed to relatively automatic conditioned behaviors or unconditioned instincts, usually including facial expressions).
-In experimental tests, animal communication may also be evidenced through the use of lexigrams by chimpanzees and bonobos.
+Animal languages are forms of communication between animals that show similarities to human language.
+Animals communicate through a variety of signs, such as sounds and movements.
+Signing among animals may be considered a form of language if the inventory of signs is large enough, the signs are relatively arbitrary, and the animals seem to produce them with a degree of volition (as opposed to relatively automatic conditioned behaviors or unconditioned instincts, usually including facial expressions).

 Many researchers argue that animal communication lacks a key aspect of human language, the creation of new patterns of signs under varied circumstances.
 Humans, by contrast, routinely produce entirely new combinations of words.
 Some researchers, including the linguist Charles Hockett, argue that human language and animal communication differ so much that the underlying principles are unrelated.
 Accordingly, linguist Thomas A. Sebeok has proposed to not use the term "language" for animal sign systems.
-However, other linguists and biologists, including Marc Hauser, Noam Chomsky, and W. Tecumseh Fitch, assert an evolutionary continuum exists between the communication methods of animal and human language.
+However, other linguists and biologists, including Marc Hauser, Noam Chomsky, and W. Tecumseh Fitch, assert that an evolutionary continuum exists between the communication methods of animal and human language.

 Aspects of human language

-Human language contains the following properties.
-Some experts argue these properties separate human language from animal communication:
+Some experts argue the following properties separate human language from animal communication: